telerik/winforms-docs/gridview/save-and-load-layout/advanced.md

 ````

 {{endregion}}

+>note Clearing the default settings would require all the serialization meta data to be loaded manually.
+>

 The first property to add for serialization is the MasterGridViewTemplate, which contains RadGridView’s data and its structure.
 Please note that the MasterGridViewTemplate property is of type GridViewTemplate and that the DesignerSerializationVisibilityAttribute works exactly as the standard Microsoft .NET Framework attribute.